Post

 Interior

-• Description/Symptoms: No air flow from the vents, excessive noise from the blower motor
+• Description/Symptoms: No air blowing from the vents, weak airflow, or unusual noises from the blower motor area.

 • Recalls: None Found